There are few "gimmes" in investing. But today, I have advice that will both save and make you money.

 So load mutual funds not only cost you more in fees, they cost you more in lost returns!

 There's only one conclusion: Don't touch them with a 10-foot pole.

 As you go about the business of investing, avoiding loads will get you a long way.

 You'll also want to follow the advice of the fund experts at Motley Fool Champion Funds, who look for tenured managers, consistency of style, and low expenses.
-If you want a shortcut to get going, consider this: Take a free trial of Champion Funds.
-You can sample the service for an entire month, see all past picks, and read every back issue without forking over a dime.
+If you want a shortcut to get going, consider a free trial of Champion Funds.
+You can sample the service for 30 days, see all past picks, and read every back issue -- without forking over a dime.

-If you decide to join after your trial, it certainly won't cost you as much as a loaded fund.
+If you decide to join after your trial, it certainly won't cost you as much as a load fund.
 To learn more about the free trial offer, click here.